National Neighborhood Survivability Rankings for African Restaurant

 - Related resources

 African Restaurants tend to show significant geographic clustering — markets where one successful operator exists often attract additional demand, raising survivability for new entrants who choose complementary (rather than directly competing) locations.
-The concentration of top neighborhoods in Chicago, Washington DC, Tampa Bay reflects this pattern.
+The concentration of top neighborhoods in Chicago, St. Louis, Washington DC reflects this pattern.
 StreetSpring's model accounts for the distinction between complementary clustering and direct saturation when scoring African Restaurants survivability at the address level.

-What are the best neighborhoods in the United States to open an African Restaurant?
+Where in the US should you open an African Restaurant?

 Survivability range for top, middle, and last-ranked neighborhoods.
 Box = best-to-challenging range; white line = average.
 Tysons, Washington DC leads at 97% in 2026.
 Full methodology →